 These events allow you to attempt a mission with personnel of a different affiliation from that printed on the Mission card.
 (Normally, a personnel of matching affiliation must be in the crew or Away Team.)
-They do not override cards that prevent you from attempting or solving an opponent's mission, such as Treaty: Federation-Romulan/ Klingon.
+They do not override a card or rule that prevents you from solving an opponent's mission (see Fair Play), or a more specific card that prevents you from attempting an opponent's mission.
 The affiliation reference does not include species (see affiliation and species).

 A "Bajoran espionage card" is one that allows Bajorans to attempt another affiliation's missions.
-For example, Espionage: Bajoran on Cardassian is a Bajoran espionage card, while Espionage:
+For example, Espionage: Bajoran on Cardassian is a Bajoran espionage card, while Espionage: Cardassian on Bajoran is a Cardassian espionage card.